AmitKumarDas/Decisions/blogs/cas_config.md

   - maincontainer
   - tolerations
   - etc
-- CAS Config will not execute below actions:
+- CAS Config controller **will not** execute below actions:
   - create a resource
   - delete a resource
-- CAS Config will execute below action only:
+- CAS Config controller will execute below actions only:
   - patch resources
   - rollback the patch in-case of any errors
-    - this is also a patch of old config
+    - e.g. patch with old config info
   - get resources
   - list resources